 As a bonus, cooking chicken this way yields about two cups of chicken broth!
 Save it in the fridge or freezer for later, use it as a base for a soup, or cook up an extra flavorful batch of rice or quinoa, subbing the broth for water.

-How to Cook Chicken in the Pressure Cooker RecipePrint
+- How to Cook Potatoes in the Pressure Cooker

 For Stovetop Pressure Cookers: Follow the instructions below, but lower the cooking time to 8 minutes at high pressure.